-What the Hell is a Battle Rifle?
+What is a Battle Rifle?

 June 17, 2020

 The named concept of the battle rifle existed after most battle rifles had fallen out of service.
 As far as I know, the term is seemingly one made up by firearms enthusiasts to describe rifles that fall outside of the realm of an assault rifle, or sniper rifle.
 In the firearms industry, we like to make shit up, but occasionally something sticks.
-Battle rifle was something that stuck.
+“Battle rifle” was something that stuck.

-The Battle Rifle in Modern War
+The Battle Rifle in Modern Warfare

 With the ramping up of the Global War on Terror, some of these rifles began to see new life.
 M14s and M21s were pulled out of armories.
-Optics and chassis were slapped on them and they were pushed into designated marksman rifles.
+Optics and chassis were slapped on them, and they were pushed into designated marksman rifles.
 They were also used with the classic wood stocks and zero optics in roles that required the punch that a 308 could provide.

-SOF with battle rifle.
+Special Operations Forces with battle rifle.

 As the war progressed, we saw more modern battle rifles make their premier.
 SCAR H is an example of a modern battle rifle.
 Guns like the M110 qualify, but the intent is to be a sniper’s weapon more than a battle rifle.